-Since E3 2021, Bethesda has been eking out news and updates on the game, and slowly but surely the stars are starting to align and we’re starting to learn more about what Starfield will have in store for us when we get our hands on it when it launches for console and PC on November 11, 2022.
+Since E3 2021, Bethesda has been eking out news and updates on the game, and slowly but surely the stars are starting to align and we’re starting to learn more about what Starfield will have in store for us when we get our hands on it when it launches.

-If you found Skyrim a bit too easy-going, don’t fret: Bethesda calls Starfield “a bit more hardcore of a role-playing game” – and we don’t take the studio saying something like that lightly.
+If you found Skyrim a bit too easy-going, don’t fret: Bethesda calls Starfield “a bit more hardcore of a role-playing game”.
 “Starfield is the first new universe in 25 years from Bethesda Game Studios, the award-winning creators of The Elder Scrolls V: Skyrim and Fallout 4,” says the official website.
 “In this next generation role-playing game set amongst the stars, create any character you want and explore with unparalleled freedom as you embark on an epic journey to answer humanity’s greatest mystery.”

 With that in mind, here’s everything we know about Starfield so far:

 - ‘Starfield’ faction quests will work similarly to the guilds in ‘Skyrim’

 - ‘Starfield’ director Todd Howard says main story will be 30-40 hours long

 - ‘Starfield’ will allow players to visit and explore over 1000 planets